 Now this pilaf is my third turkey leftovers post.
-I’ve also shared a leftover turkey soup and a leftover turkey curry too and this turkey pilaf is another fresh, easy and healthy way to use up those leftovers!
+I've also shared a leftover turkey soup and a leftover turkey curry too and this pilaf recipe is another fresh, easy and healthy way to use up those leftovers!

 Don't get me wrong, I'm all in for highly overindulging over the festive period, but sometimes it is pretty nice to make something that's going to make you feel a little healthier with those leftovers.

 The other amazing thing about this recipe is that it's all made in one pot!
 One pot recipes are such a lifesaver, especially when you've been cooking and washing dishes for the whole festive season.